Death toll grows in national protests

 One man was the beloved owner of a Louisville barbecue restaurant who made sure to provide free meals to officers.
 Another was a man known as “Mr. Indianapolis,” a former star football player.
 Yet another was a federal officer working security during a protest.

-They are among the people who have been killed as protests have roiled American cities in the past week since 46-year-old George Floyd died when a white officer jammed his knee into the back of the black man’s neck.
+They are among the people who have been killed as protests roiled American cities in the week since 46-year-old George Floyd died when a white officer jammed his knee into the back of the black man’s neck.

 The deaths have at times been overshadowed by the shocking images of chaos engulfing cities across America, from heavy-handed riot police tactics to violence, vandalism and arson.
 Tens of thousands have marched peacefully in demonstrations against police brutality and racism.